-The Linux Foundation and the Cloud Native Foundation collaborated to create the CKA program with the objective to grow the Kubernetes ecosystem by establishing credibility for Kubernetes administrators.
-The CKA exam is proctored online, and is performance-based, testing your familiarity in undertaking critical tasks while running Kubernetes.
+The Linux Foundation and the Cloud Native Foundation collaborated to create the CKA program with the objective of growing the Kubernetes ecosystem by establishing credibility for Kubernetes administrators.
+The CKA exam is proctored online and is performance-based.

 - Logging and Monitoring